wischmcj/canopyHydrodynamics/paper.md

 ### Shade

-The internal shading of portions of the canopy, as well as the ground itsself has a quantifiable impact on light/UV exposue, surface temperature and wind exposure.
-In turn, these environmental conditions each impact moisutre availability via processes such as evapotranspiration.
-As such, robust utilities for calculating these shade patterns are provided to assist in data exploration.
+The internal shading of the canopy, as well as the ground beneath it, impacts the energy balance, surface temperature, and wind exposure.
+In turn, these environmental conditions influence moisture availability via related processes like evaporation.
+To support data exploration, CanoPyHydro includes robust tools for calculating these shade patterns.

 In the calculation of canopy coverage area, we utilize [Alpha Shapes](https://en.wikipedia.org/wiki/Alpha_shape) rather than a circular region.
-In the vernacular of some popular python packages alpha shapes are referred to as 'hulls', with the tightly fit version used in canoPyHydro considered 'convcave hulls'.
-This approach to quantifying canopy coverage provides a lower estimate of canopy coverage than would be measured with a smooth circle.
+In some popular Python packages, Alpha Shapes are referred to as 'hulls,' with CanoPyHydro using the tightly fitted 'concave hull' variant.
+This approach provides a more precise, often lower, estimate of canopy coverage compared to a circular approximation.

 ![Stem Flow Highlight XY](./docs/source/imgs/example_tree_XY_docs_ex.png)
 ![Alpha Shape Example](./docs/source/imgs/example_tree_XY_Alpha_shape.png)_Here we see an example of an alpha shape for the same tree disussed above_

 ## Future Direction

-- We hope to widen the use cases for our tool by integrating additional real world data (i.e wind speed and direction, rain intensity and average angle, etc.).
+As we continue to develop CanoPyHydro, several key advancements are planned to broaden its functionality and enhance its utility across a range of research applications.
+These improvements will focus on integrating real-world environmental data, advancing spatial analysis, optimizing computational efficiency, and expanding the scope of canopy hydrology modeling.
+Below are the primary directions for future development:

+- Integrating Real-World Environmental Data
+We aim to broaden CanoPyHydro's application by incorporating additional real-world environmental data, such as wind speed and direction, rain intensity, and rainfall angle.
+These integrations will enhance the precision of canopy water distribution modeling by factoring in dynamic environmental conditions, allowing researchers to simulate and predict hydrological processes under various weather scenarios.
+This will be particularly useful for studying the effects of storm events, seasonal changes, and long-term climate impacts on canopy water redistribution.

+- Advancing Spatial Analysis with Python Libraries
-- By integrating python libraries for spacial analysis (scipy-spacial, open3d) into canoPyHydro, we hope to allow for the projection of cylinders at an arbitrary angle.
-This will lead directly into supporting the afformentioned integration of weather data.
+By incorporating advanced Python libraries for spatial analysis, such as scipy-spatial and open3d, we aim to enable the projection of cylinders at arbitrary angles.
+This advancement will allow CanoPyHydro to support the aforementioned integration of weather data, improving the accuracy of stemflow and throughfall predictions.
+Additionally, this enhancement will facilitate more complex spatial queries, such as identifying microclimates within a canopy or evaluating wind-driven rain impacts on specific tree branches.

-- Improve the efficiency of the flow finding algorithm and the flow caluclation algorithm.
-This will allow for the processing of larger QSMs and the use of more complex models (i.e. tesselated meshes).
-  - Under the branch [improve-find-flows-efficiency](https://github.com/wischmcj/canopyHydrodynamics/tree/improve-find-flows-efficiency), you can see the current work being done to meet this goal.
-Early results so as much as a 200x increase in the speed of the algorithm as a result of:
-    - migrating the the use of rust based graph models, using the rustworkx library
-    - refactoring the current find flow algorithm as a graph traversal algorithm to enable parallel processing
+- Optimizing Computational Efficiency
+A critical goal is to improve the efficiency of the flow-finding and flow-calculation algorithms, enabling CanoPyHydro to process larger QSMs and handle more complex tree models, such as tessellated meshes.
+These improvements will expand the tool's scalability, making it more suitable for large-scale studies involving dense forest ecosystems or intricate tree structures.
+Under the branch [improve-find-flows-efficiency](https://github.com/wischmcj/canopyHydrodynamics/tree/improve-find-flows-efficiency), you can find current work toward this goal, which has shown promising results, with up to a 200x increase in algorithm speed.
+This improvement is attributed to migrating to Rust-based graph models using the rustworkx library and refactoring the flow-finding algorithm as a graph traversal process, enabling parallel processing.
+These developments will significantly reduce computational time and resource requirements, allowing users to run complex models on standard computing setups.

+- Expanding Canopy Coverage Analysis
+In the future, we aim to integrate additional methods for calculating canopy coverage beyond Alpha Shapes.
+By offering options for alternative geometric representations, such as 3D meshes or voxel-based models, CanoPyHydro will enable more flexible and accurate analyses of canopy structure and its influence on rainfall distribution.
+This expansion will help researchers tailor their analyses to specific forest types, vegetation structures, or ecological research questions.

+- Supporting Multi-Scale Hydrological Modeling
+We plan to extend CanoPyHydro’s capabilities to support multi-scale hydrological modeling, allowing for the simultaneous analysis of both individual trees and larger forest stands.
+This will facilitate more comprehensive ecosystem studies, enabling users to model how water flows through entire landscapes, from canopy to forest floor, while considering the collective behavior of multiple trees.
+This functionality will be particularly beneficial for watershed management, forest hydrology, and conservation planning at broader spatial scales.

+- Customizable User Interfaces for Specialized Applications To make CanoPyHydro accessible to a wider range of users, we envision developing customizable user interfaces tailored to specific research applications.
+These could include simplified interfaces for educators and students, as well as advanced options for scientists requiring detailed control over modeling parameters and data inputs.
+Customization will also include the integration of automated workflows, enabling users to conduct common analyses with minimal manual intervention.

+Through these future developments, CanoPyHydro will continue to evolve as a powerful and versatile tool for exploring tree hydrology, driving new insights into how tree canopies interact with environmental conditions and contribute to water redistribution in forest ecosystems.

 # Acknowledgements